hfarr/linguine/README.md

     - Authenticate w/discord
     - administrative actions
     - linguine removal (designated members only)
+    - Potential actions, like cap maximum points someone can give...
+        - ... in a single command
+        - ... per day

+        as anyone can assign, e.g, 1000000000 points.
+Or get into an overflow state.
+Yeah.
+We don't check for that! but I think `parseInt(...)` will fail in a way we are handling (NaN, infinite, or something) so it might not be an issue - but the abuse potential is.

+- Log all commands
+    - per guild, user
+    - Audit trail that admins can see on the web panel

 - Refactor
     - There is a lot (a **lot**) of room to reaaaallly make use of type script, modules,